Years 5 & 6 IMP Ukulele in Schools

 IMP staff are qualified ACT Education Directorate teachers employed under the same conditions as teachers in ACT public schools.
 All IMP teachers hold qualifications in music and/or education and have experience in instrumental music performance and pedagogy.

-Each ukulele class will be supported by a teacher from the school.
+Each ukulele band will be supported by a teacher from the school.
 This teacher is called a School-Based Teacher (SBT) and is integral to the success of the group.
-The SBT is the first point of contact for parents/carers for ukulele class-related matters.
+The SBT is the first point of contact for parents/carers for ukulele band-related matters.
 The SBT also facilitates performance opportunities within the school.

-While musical terminology is presented and used with students, this program does not include the teaching and learning of formal music notation.
+While musical terminology is presented and used with students, and students are taught to read chord symbols and tablature, this program generally does not include the teaching and learning of formal music notation.

-Singing is an integral part of the ukulele classes.
+Singing is an integral part of the ukulele bands.
 Students are expected to sing along while playing their ukuleles.
+All skill levels and voice types are welcome, and no prior singing experience is required.
 Repertoire includes a wide range of popular genres including pop, rock, folk and music theatre.

 Student Selection